cerner/terra-dev-site/src/terra-dev-site/doc/gettingStarted.a.doc.md

 # Getting Started

-Terra-dev-site offers a quick site to host test examples and documentation for your react components or md documentation.
+Terra-dev-site offers a quick site to host test examples and documentation for your react components or markdown documentation.

 ## Quick start: